char0n/pybrowscap/README.rst

 pybrowscap is a python port of PHP function `get_browser()`.
 It tells what the user browser is capable of.
-It detects browsers capabilities and features like css, java, javascript etc. It works on top of browscap data csv file.
+It detects browsers capabilities and features like css, java, javascript etc. It works on top of browscap data file.

 Requirements